Everybody has a story, and this is ours!

 In 2016 a few old members got together and decided to try to raise CMT back from its dormant state.
 We had very little money in the bank, and very few members, but we were determined that we would give it a try.
 We had a hard time with it, including not being able to perform in the Village Hall.
 We performed an Old Time Music Hall show there, but had no access to either lights or sound as we weren't able to book the hall prior to the evening of the performance.
 We really enjoyed doing it though and wanted to continue.
 We wrote a show, Tribute, and performed it to an appreciative audience in Cuddington, due to ongoing difficulties getting sufficient preparation time in Chinnor.
 We followed that up with another show there called All Kinds of Everything, once again, much appreciated by the audience.
 We then returned to the Village Hall and performed some self-penned shows, but our audiences were small, and we weren't able to break even, meaning our small finances were disappearing, and fast.
 Despite our best efforts, we couldn't get people interested, though not from lack of trying.
 In 2020, we had decided to go all out and do a named show, Hot Mikado, but in March of that year, the world stood still as we entered a global pandemic.
 All the money we had was invested in this show, and with no end in sight, we sadly had to accept that CMT was finished.

 At the end of last year (2021) a group of us met once again to decide the future of CMT.
 We were so sad that our previous efforts had come to nothing and that we were again having to consider dissolving the Society.
 We still had the rights for Hot Mikado, but neither the money nor the cast to put it on.
 We approached Joseph Weinberger's, the right-holders, and asked if they would consider refunding our money, and they kindly agreed to pay us a large percentage of the initial payment.
 We've decided to give CMT one last go, and have been working really hard to provide a firm foundation to build on.
 We've recruited an enthusiastic committee of lovely ladies to help us achieve this, and are about to launch a series of workshops, covering singing, acting, and dancing.
 We have a new Chair, Chris Ebbs (whose parents were huge players in the Society until the '90s, and even in the early 2000's).
-We intend to start rehearsals for a Christmas show, Christmas with the Starrs, in August, for performance in December and will follow that with rehearsals starting in January 2023.
+We intend to start rehearsals for a Christmas show, Christmas with the Starrs, in August, for performances on 2nd & 3rd December 2022 at Bledlow Ridge Village Hall, Bledlow Ridge HP14 4AL, and will follow that with rehearsals starting in January 2023 for a new version of Tribute - with different songs!

 We work extremely hard to make our shows entertaining, but we just don't have the finances to put on big shows currently.
 We write our own Cabaret and scripted shows, and our audiences enjoy them, but we are desperately seeking funding so we can attract bigger audiences with more named shows.
 We are always looking for new members, but with so many other calls on people's time, it's hard to bring in the new blood we need.
 If you are interested in helping on or off stage or would like to help us by sponsoring or helping to fundraise, we would love to hear from you.
 You can contact us by email: email@example.com